srome/srome.github.io/_posts/2024-04-22-An-Implementation-of-Deep-Nets-For-YouTube.md

 A user will be represented by a list of past watched item IDs.
 You will notice in my implementation I allow variable length watch histories up to length `max_pad`=30.
 I do this by looping over the inputs, applying the embedding layer, and then averaging the inputs.
 Treating items as a "bag of words" is a common approach in early recommender systems, especially before the onset of Transformers and efficient RNNs.
 The approach is still extremely effective when combined with side features, such as in the Deep Nets Youtube paper and the [Wide and Deep paper](https://arxiv.org/pdf/1606.07792.pdf).

-My network architecture is closer a two-tower architecture, which became more common in later papers such as [this paper from YouTube in 2019](https://storage.googleapis.com/gweb-research2023-media/pubtools/pdf/6417b9a68bd77033d65e431bdba855563066dc8c.pdf).
+My network architecture is closer to a two-tower architecture, which became more common in later papers such as [this paper from YouTube in 2019](https://storage.googleapis.com/gweb-research2023-media/pubtools/pdf/6417b9a68bd77033d65e431bdba855563066dc8c.pdf).
 In the paper, they actually use in-batch items as their negatives but need to perform a correction to account for popular items showing up more often in their loss.
 I take this idea of the two-tower achitecture with shared embeddings and I remove the candidate tower and simply pass through the item embeddings to dot with each input item.
 The main difference is I do not use in-batch negatives but instead will sample negatives at random per example.
 You can see the two-tower architecture from the paper below and imagine that we pass the video embeddings directly through the right-hand side item tower to lead to the softmax term:

 ![future](../images/deepnets/altarch.png)